cds-hooks/docs/docs/index.md

 * `patient-view` when opening a new patient record
 * `order-select` on authoring a new prescription
-* `order-sign` on viewing pending orders for approval
+* `order-sign` immediately before an order is signed

 When a triggering activity occurs, the CDS Client notifies each CDS service registered for the activity.
 These services must then provide near-real-time feedback about the triggering event.
 Each service gets basic details about the clinical workflow context (via the `context` parameter of the hook) plus whatever